 Do you need a Pump Kit?

-A pump kit is required to bring distilled water to a kitchen faucet, icemaker and / or refrigerator from a remote location, such as a basement, garage or laundry room (wherever you place your distiller)
+A pump kit is required to bring distilled water from the AquaNui 8G automatic home water distiller to a kitchen faucet, icemaker and / or refrigerator from a remote location, such as a basement, garage or laundry room (wherever you place your distiller)

 AquaNui is made in the USA by a family-owned company and comes with a 15-year limited warranty—including a 2-year full warranty on electrical parts.
 Patented design.

-In addition to your Pure Water AquaNui distiller, the distiller box contains:
+In addition to your automatic home water distiller, the box contains:

 - 1/4” compression nut (#9550)

 - 15’ of 1/4” food-grade tubing (#9526-25R)

 - Spigot (#95315)